GoogleCloudPlatform/mis-ai-accelerator/README.md

         <li>Setup or get access to commercial PACS system.
 In this case we’re given access to a test organization in Change Healthcare Stratus Imaging PACS.</li>
         <li>In order to ingest and retrieve studies en masse, we must deploy an edge server so storage and retrieval of imaging data is easier vs exporting 1x1 through UI.</li>
         <li>Ingest images into PACS through the edge server.
 We’ll do this by taking 100 positive and 100 negative Pneumothorax studies, and doing a DICOM send (`storescu`) to the edge server.</li>
         <li>Label images in PACS, labeling each one with a key image / key object selection when there is Pneumothorax present.
 We’re going to assume any images that do not have a key image associated with them are not positive for Pneumothorax.
-We’re only labeling a small portion of studies because we want to be able to leverage the CXR foundational model.</li>
+We’re only labeling a small portion of studies because we want to be able to leverage the CXR foundation model.</li>
         <li>Once you've labeled the 100 positive Pneumothorax studies, it's time to export all of the studies to Healthcare API DICOM Store.</li>
       </ul>
     </td>